webispy/checkpatch-action/README.md

 ## License

-Since the `checkpatch.pl` file is a script in the Linux kernel source tree, you must follow the [GPL-2.0](https://github.com/torvalds/linux/blob/master/COPYING) license, which is your kernel license.
+The `checkpatch.pl` file is a script in the Linux kernel source tree, so **checkpatch-action** projects and forked projects must comply with the GPL-2.0 license (kernel license).